 What is a bond?

-Bond: Terms and interest
+Bond: Term and interest rates

 Bond: Risks and returns

 Although bonds are very stable, predictable investments, they cover a wide range of risk/return profiles.
 For instance, a portfolio of sovereign bonds with a good credit rating and low duration will have little price fluctuation but also a low interest rate.